TV

 Published

-Netflix has really pulled out all the stops with the scale and budget for this epic show whose every episode plays like a feature film.
+JXNDNetflix has really pulled out all the stops with the scale and budget for this epic show whose every episode plays like a feature film.

 I had absolutely no expectations going into Lost in Space, even though Netflix has been killing it when it comes to hardcore sci-fi.
 Earlier this year the entertainment giant gave us Altered Carbon, which quickly became my favorite sci-fi series on any platform.
 Couple that with an already enormous library of original sci-fi movies, and one can argue that Netflix are at the top of the streaming market when it comes to geeking out.

 Syfy used to be my go-to channel for everything science fiction, but they have fallen a notch or two compared to what Netflix has been unleashing on us.
-Truth be told, cord cutters have more access to Netflix compared to Syfywhich is still only available through a cable provider.
+Truth be told, cord cutters have more access to Netflix compared to Syfy, which is still only available through a cable provider.
 Don’t get me wrong, Syfy has a handful of quality shows you should definitely check out, but some recent cancellations imply the channel may be losing its edge.
 People want more depth and variety and that’s where Netflix shines.

 If recent reports are correct, Netflix is putting millions into producing more shows based on this exact genre for an eager audience that spans the globe.
 That being said, let’s dig deep into what makes Netflix’s Lost in Space so special and why it should excite audiences of the genre for future projects from the company.

 The show is based on the classic TV series of the same name from the 60’s and also a bit from the 1998 movie – neither of which is required-viewing in order to enjoy this latest incarnation.
+Netflix ventures way beyond the source material, a smart choice given that the original series debuted fifty years ago.
+Only certain references and a few catch phrases remain from the original.

 People want more depth and variety and that’s where Netflix shines.